I Finally Knew That I Was Safe

 At that point I got up and went outside to the other side of the house and just started crying.
 I asked my Heavenly Father to give me the strength and courage I needed to tell my mother.
 My mom saw my face and asked me what was wrong.
 I was so ashamed of telling her that I tried to give her hints.
 Then my mom asked if he touched me, I said “yes.”
 Then she asked how long and I told her “ever since I was nine.”
 I kept telling her “Mommy I’m so sorry!
 I’m sorry I lied to you!
 Please don’t be mad at me.”
 Then she pulled me into her arms and said “I could never be mad at you, you’re my baby.
 I love you.”
 We both cried, but I was crying so hard that I was shaking and I couldn’t stop crying, no matter how much I tried.

 My mother immediately called my grandmother and told her that my father raped and molested me.
-Next thing I know, my grandma and grandpa came down and bought McDonald’s.
+Next thing I know, my grandma and grandpa came down and brought McDonald’s.
 All I remember at that particular moment was the love my family and everyone around me had for me and the hate they had for my father.
 I decided that I wanted to do a police report, so my mom called the police.
 I filled out a statement and after that night I tried to go to sleep.

 For the very first time, I could sleep in my bed without any troubles, any worries.
 Although, I woke up with puffy eyes, and my hair messed up, I finally knew that I was safe.
 But I still had a hard time sleeping from the memories and flash backs.
 My family kept convincing me that I was a beautiful person.
 Sometimes it worked, but most times it didn’t.
 When people I knew started to ask me questions and found out more about me, I felt ugly all over again.
 Within less than a month, I was referred to the Sex Abuse Treatment Center.
 My therapist Dr. Tran was so nice to me and I felt comfortable speaking with her.
 The other doctor I see is Dr. Patel and she prescribes my medicine that helps with my depression and my sleep.

 The Sex Abuse Treatment Center helped me and my family and I thank my Heavenly Father for putting wonderful people in my life.
 I thank my mother for everything she does for me.
 We still have some wounds to heal together, but I love her.
 My therapist is so wonderful, patient and understanding.
 Now maybe that was her job, but she showed compassion in her work and the way she likes helping people.
-I stopped hurting myself and just thank her so much and everyone else who work to help people that have gone through similar dificulties in life.
+I stopped hurting myself and just thank her so much and everyone else who works to help people that have gone through similar difficulties in life.